 4: View from the Karfi ferry dock on Washington Island.
 The passenger ferry only takes people, pets and gear to Rock Island.
 No vehicles are allowed, not even bicycles.

 5: Views of the Thordarson Boathouse.
-It was built on Rock Island between 1926-1929 by wealthy electrical industrialist Chester Thordarson and is meant to resemble the Icelandic Parliament building.
+It was built on Rock Island between 1926-1929 by wealthy electrical inventor/industrialist Chester Hjortur Thordarson.

 6: "Great Hall" inside the boathouse features beautiful Icelandic carved furniture, and a HUGE fireplace! | Carved Horn chandelier | Thordarson's desk